essennell/narl/README.md

 Add the ```src/narl``` folder to you search path and include ```<narl.h>```.

 The library is based around the idea of Ranges, but for the most part, these aren't directly used.
 Instead, you compose expressions from Narl, and let the compiler figure out what the result is.

+There are lots of expressions which you can compose together, using the | operator.
+Here is a simple filtering expression:

 For example:

 ```c++